Helmholtz Resonator

 Visualize the sound pressure level at .

-Get the position which corresponds to :
+Get the position that corresponds to :

 Plot it:

-In order to visualize the frequency response of the oscillator one needs to get the average pressure over the cavity volume given by:
+In order to visualize the frequency response of the oscillator, one needs to get the average pressure over the cavity volume given by:

 where is the absolute value of the pressure.

-First, one needs to define the region of integration which in this case is the cavity.
-To make the limits of integration coincide with the limits of the solution one must convert the region of interest into a mesh.
+First, one needs to define the region of integration, which in this case is the cavity.
+To make the limits of integration coincide with the limits of the solution, one must convert the region of interest into a mesh.

 Define the region of integration as a mesh: